Netcracker/KubeMarine/documentation/Installation.md

 **Note**: The task execution is strictly performed in the order as in the tree above.

-## Installation of Kubernetes using CLI
+## Installation of Kubernetes Using CLI

 Full installation using CLI can be started with the following command: